filecoin-project/lotus/documentation/en/api-v0-methods-miner.md

 ### WithdrawBalance
 WithdrawBalance allows to withdraw balance from miner actor to owner address Specify amount as "0" to withdraw full balance.
-This method returns a message CID even when StateWaitMessage() fails and receipt exit code is non-zero User should check for message execution manually if this method returns a "Timeout waiting for withdrawal message" error.
+This method returns a message CID and does not wait for message execution

 Perms: admin